IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 model state, :hsobj:`Plutus.Contract.Test.ContractModel.Interface.lockedValue` is a function provided by the framework that computes the total value held by contracts, and :hsobj:`Plutus.Contract.Test.ContractModel.Interface.symIsZero` checks that this is zero.
-The value is returned here as a :hsobj:`Plutus.Contract.Test.ContractModel.Symbolics.SymValue`, but for now it can be thought of just as a normal Plutus :hsobj:`Plutus.V1.Ledger.Value.Value` with an extra type wrapper.
+The value is returned here as a :hsobj:`Test.QuickCheck.ContractModel.Internal.Symbolics.SymValue`, but for now it can be thought of just as a normal Plutus :hsobj:`Plutus.V1.Ledger.Value.Value` with an extra type wrapper.

 This scenario just tests that the given finishing strategy always